Want to know about Sago Palm Care and Growing Sago Palm in Containers? Here is the best guide you’ll ever find!

 Transplant Sagos in containers that are deeper than they are wide.
 That way, the roots will have more room to spread.
 Follow these steps to transplant:

 - Angle your current pot sideways and clasp the base of the palm in one hand.

 - Position the other hand on the rim of the pot and develop tension.

 - The plant should come out with a slight pull; if it doesn’t, try coaxing it out with a gentle tug.

-- Once free, plant it in the new pot and pack in the potting mix.
+- Once free, plant it in the new pot and pack it in the potting mix.

 - Water thoroughly and shift the pot to the desired spot.

-Tip: While repotting, plant the sago palm a bit above the soil line to avoid the accumulation of water around the base of the trunk.
+Repotting Tip: While repotting, plant the Sago Palm a bit above the soil line to avoid the accumulation of water around the base of the trunk.